 Traveling with kids ain’t all bad.
 Seriously.
-Take it from us, the good times of exploring near and far don’t have to end once you become a parent (which many people believe unfortunately).
+Take it from us, the good times of exploring near and far don’t have to end once you become a parent (which many people believe, unfortunately).

-1. They force you to SLOW down
+1. Kids force you to SLOW down

 My number one travel tip I generally give people is to SLOW DOWN and spend more time in fewer places.
 When you travel with kids, you basically have no choice but to plan for a slower pace than you might usually attempt if traveling solo or as a couple.

 They force you to be realistic about what you can and can’t do in the time frame you have.
 They don’t allow you to cram too much in to your itinerary (if you do you learn that lesson pretty quickly), and for the most part, I recommend you set the pace of your trip to what your youngest child can handle.

 Plus, on road trips they force you to build into your agenda time for stops along the way for snack breaks, toilet breaks and play time – often this leads us to stopping at small towns or beaches we would never have visited.